 Returning to my theatrical roots, circus, puppets, and spectacle theatre excite me as a theatre enthusiast.
 I work to support music and the arts for the rustic-chic and intimate Acorn Theater, in my home town.
 I dabble with aerial silks.

 So I thought I’d make them myself.
-That way I’d bring nature inside with me for my work and make shit tons of money (still waiting on that one).
-I dabbled for several years and then studied for real, embarking in formal training and learning the traditional french perfumery method.
+That way I’d bring nature inside with me and indulge.
+I dabbled for several years and then studied for real, embarking in formal training and learning the traditional French perfumery method.
 In 2016 I earned a certificate in natural perfumery from The Natural Perfumery Institute and verdant faerie perfume was launched.
 I continue to learn, as the perfumery rabbit hole is deep!

 I have always been curious about earth-based and Eastern spiritual practices.
 I’ve explored Paganism, Buddhism, yoga, energy healing, being psychic and now Faerie Traditions, both modern and ancient.
 Each has enhanced my life.

 And also, HEY, meditation is where it’s at, Loves!
 Did you know the physical practice of yoga is really all a set up for rest and meditation?
 Truth.
-Meditation is where we can connect to ourselves and access our imaginal realm, possibilities, and magical manifestation.
+Meditation is where we can connect to ourselves and access our piece of divine spark, the imaginal realm and magical realizations.